IRNAS/arribada-pmp/README.md

 # Arribada Penguin Monitoring Platform

-Arribada Penguin Monitoring Platform is a standalone device featuring a Raspberry Pi and a Raspberry Pi Camera Module.
+Arribada Penguin Monitoring Platform (APMP) is a standalone device featuring a Raspberry Pi and a Raspberry Pi Camera Module.
 These user-instructions define the use-case of the device and serve as the guideline for development and creating the software support requirements.

 <img
 src="/pics/IMG_20180122_102543_01.jpg"  width="500px" height="375px">